 While the target market is those hoping to be screenwriters, you couldn’t ask for a better book on how to craft compelling narratives.

-Or, if you want to delve into the archetypes of a story as they appear across world literature, have a look at the work of Joseph Campbell, a scholar in the areas of comparative mythology and comparative religion.
+Or, if you want to delve into the archetypes of a story as they appear across world literature, look at the work of Joseph Campbell, a scholar in the areas of comparative mythology and comparative religion.

 His 1949 work The Hero with a Thousand Faces details the archetypal ‘hero’s quest’ story, a so-called ‘monomyth’ at the heart of mythological tales and legends.
 It is one told often, from the Epic of Gilgamesh to Beowulf.